Church Giving Statistics

 Catholic Church charity statistics show that most believers prefer financial donations.
 Namely, 74% of the survey participants disagreed with the idea that doing acts of service is better than giving money to the church.
 Only 26% see acts of service as more helpful than providing financial support.

 About 88% said they financially support both their parish and other charities.
-Only 12% help financially only their parish.
+Only 12% donate to their parish only.
 Among those who donate money, 78% give to the church.
 73%, 45%, and 38% also contribute money to social justice, education, and health care, according to church charity statistics.
-The environment, politics, and other causes get donations by 30%, 23%, and 33% of Catholics who donate funds.
+The environment, politics, and other causes get donations by 30%, 23%, and 33% of Catholics who donate funds, respectively.

-Most Catholics (69%) who financially support churches and charitable organizations give 2-5% of their income.
-The U.S. Catholic charitable giving statistics show that 38% and 35% annually give at least 10% and between 5-9%.
+Most Catholics who financially support churches and charitable organizations give 2–5% of their income.
+The U.S. Catholic charitable giving statistics show that 38% and 35% annually give at least 10% and between 5–9%, respectively.
 For about 5% of Catholics that donate money, less than 2% of their income goes to donations.
 Only 1% give no money to their churches or charities.

 Participants in the U.S. Catholic survey claimed they support their parishes financially as an appreciation token for the spiritual growth they provide.
-Most responders said they want to see their parish flourish and providing financial support seemed like the right step for them.
+Most responders said they wanted to see their parish flourish, and providing financial support seemed like the right step for them.

 Tithing statistics further show that among the 5% who don’t donate to their parish, transparency appears to be the issue.
 So, they prefer supporting non-parish charities that are transparent with how and where donations are spent.